WinterFreshPT/SlashHook/README.md

 ## Credits
 Special thanks to [@aixxe](http://www.github.com/aixxe/) ([aixxe.net](http://www.aixxe.net)) for the skin changer and with the initial project, as well as helping this project with source code (Available on [@aixxe's](http://www.github.com/aixxe/) github page.)

+## More Credits

+Credits to BlastWorld for the creation of the fork i based my fork on, Credits to the founders of linux, Credits to the founders of the AimTux Project.

 This project was also originally based upon Atex's [Linux Basehook](http://unknowncheats.me/forum/counterstrike-global-offensive/181878-linux-basehook.html).

 ## PSA for all.
 If you encounter anyone selling a pInjector they use and is undetected 89% of the time it's a scam.
 Example: GreenByteScamware

+HMU if you want to add some changes...
+Or you know just make a pull req.